manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Presenting-aurelia-telemetry.md

 ## Adapters

-The plugin doesn't contain a specific telemetry client.
-Instead, it just defines a `TelemetryClient` abstract class.
-This means you can plug an adapter for your favorite telemetry framework.
-Alternatively, you can use one of the existing adapters already provided:
+The plugin doesn't contain any specific telemetry client.
+Instead, it just defines a `TelemetryClient` abstract class, which you can extend into an adapter for your favorite telemetry framework.
+Alternatively, you can use one of the existing adapters, provided as additional plugins:

 * [`aurelia-telemetry-application-insights`](https://github.com/manuel-guilbault/aurelia-telemetry-application-insights)
 * [`aurelia-telemetry-google-analytics`](https://github.com/manuel-guilbault/aurelia-telemetry-google-analytics)
+* `aurelia-telemetry-piwik` (coming soon)
-* aurelia-telemetry-piwik (coming soon)
+* `aurelia-telemetry-logstash` (coming soon)

 ## Contributing

-Help is welcome, so if you want to create an adapter for another telemetry tool, or propose a new feature, don't hesitate to either send a pull request or [open discussion](https://github.com/manuel-guilbault/aurelia-telemetry/issues/new).
+Of course, help is welcome.
+If you want to create an adapter for another telemetry provider, or propose a new feature, don't hesitate to either send a pull request or [engage discussion](https://github.com/manuel-guilbault/aurelia-telemetry/issues/new).